For a World Free of Nuclear Weapons

 • • •

 IV.
-Sending waves of change
+Sending waves of change from ground zero

 “I am convinced that the effect of organizing such a meeting at the sites of the actual atomic bombings would help renew the pledge of all participants— starting with the attending heads of state and government—to achieve a world free from the threat of nuclear weapons and would solidify and make irreversible momentum toward that goal.”4 (2012 Peace Proposal)